PageSpeed Insights API Rate Limits

 Per 100 seconds per user60Per API key

 The daily limit resets at midnight Pacific Time.
-The per-100-second limits are rolling windows.
+The per-minute limits are rolling windows.

 Detecting Rate Limits

-The API returns HTTP 429 when you hit a limit:
+The API returns HTTP 429 when you hit the documented limit, but also returns 500 errors for undocumented throttling:

 const response = await fetch(url)